+Productive Laboratory Justification:

+- ⊠ New Equipment

+New Production Procedures

+0-100 PL Hours per-trainee

+Occupations Receiving PL Training:

+Scientists

+Lab Technicians

+Research Associates

-Productive Laboratory Justification: ☑ New Equipment ☑ New Production Procedures 0-100 PL Hours per-trainee Occupations Receiving PL Training: The PL instructor must be dedicated to training, at a ratio of 1:1.
+The PL instructor must be dedicated to the raining, at a ratio of 1:1.

-Job Creation Justification ⊠ Expanding existing business capacity by adding newly- hired employees to an existing function; or, ☑ Expanding existing business capacity by adding a new production shift
+Job Creation Justification Expanding existing business capacity by adding newly- hired employees to an existing function; or, Expanding existing business capacity by adding a new production shift

-100 hours for both Job Numbers 1 and 2

-For the biotechnology industry, hours of OJT training required exceed those of a normal industry.
-The need for increased training hours is relevant to learning to manage hazardous materials, difficult machinery, and acute-laboratory procedures necessary for biotech production.
-This specifically applies to the job responsibilities and skills for the occupations Lab Technicians, Research Associates and Scientists.
+☑ Weighted Average Hours over 45 100 hours for both Job Numbers 1 and 2 need for increased training hours is relevent machinery, and acute-laboratory procedu DJT training required exceed those of a normal industry.
+The ant to learning to manage hazardous materials, difficult res necessary for biotech production.
+This specifically applies e occupations Lab Technicians, Research Associates and